linode/terraform-provider-linode/website/docs/r/instance.html.md

 * `watchdog_enabled` - (Optional) The watchdog, named Lassie, is a Shutdown Watchdog that monitors your Linode and will reboot it if it powers off unexpectedly.
 It works by issuing a boot job when your Linode powers off without a shutdown job being responsible.
 To prevent a loop, Lassie will give up if there have been more than 5 boot jobs issued within 15 minutes.

-### Simplified Provisioning Arguments
+### Simplified Resource Arguments

-Just as the Linode API provides, these arguments are for the most common provisioning use case, a single data disk, a single swap disk, and a single config.
-These arguments are not compatible with `disk` and `config` lists, described later.
+Just as the Linode API provides, these fields are for the most common provisioning use case, a single data disk, a single swap disk, and a single config.
+These arguments are not compatible with `disk` and `config` fields, described later.

-* `authorized_keys` - (Required) A list of SSH public keys to deploy for the root user on the newly created Linode.
-Only accepted if `image` is provided. *This value can not be imported.* *Changing `authorized_keys` forces the creation of a new Linode Instance.*
+* `authorized_keys` - (Optional with `image`) A list of SSH public keys to deploy for the root user on the newly created Linode. *This value can not be imported.* *Changing `authorized_keys` forces the creation of a new Linode Instance.*

+* `authorized_users` - (Optional with `image`) A list of Linode usernames.
+If the usernames have associated SSH keys, the keys will be appended to the `root` user's `~/.ssh/authorized_keys` file automatically. *This value can not be imported.* *Changing `authorized_users` forces the creation of a new Linode Instance.*

 * `root_pass` - (Optional) The initial password for the `root` user account. *This value can not be imported.* *Changing `root_pass` forces the creation of a new Linode Instance.* *If omitted, a random password will be generated but will not be stored in Terraform state.*